jarmo/authorize_action/README.md

 _authorize_action_ is cryptographically signed.
 To be sure the gem you install hasn’t been tampered with:

-* Add my public key (if you haven’t already) as a trusted certificate
+* Add my public key (if you haven’t already) as a trusted certificate:

-`gem cert --add <(curl -Ls https://raw.github.com/jarmo/authorize_action/master/certs/jarmo.pem)`
+`$ gem cert --add <(curl -Ls https://raw.github.com/jarmo/authorize_action/master/certs/jarmo.pem)`

 * Add this line to your application's Gemfile: